 Click here to read the report in full.

-Researchers at King’s College London are carrying out a new study into maternal mental health in the Armed Forces community.
+Researchers at King’s College London are carrying out a new study into maternal health and wellbeing in the Armed Forces community.
 Findings from the study will be used to help those providing care to spouses and partners of UK Armed Forces personnel, including NHS and Defence healthcare professionals, Armed Forces charities, community and welfare teams, and perinatal health organisations.
 It is hoped that this will lead to improvements in services for spouses and partners of Service personnel during and after pregnancy.

 Pregnancy and the arrival of a new baby signifies a period of unprecedented change, excitement and hope for the future for most women.
 However, for some, it can be a particularly difficult time due to mental health issues, which may arise during or after pregnancy.
 The spouses and partners of Armed Forces personnel may be at increased risk of developing a mental health problem in the perinatal period (pregnancy and up to 12 months following birth) as they are exposed to unique factors associated with this unique lifestyle.